Using the Rule of 72 to Estimate Investment Returns

 The Rule of 72 is a Quick Calculation to See How Fast Your Money Doubles

+Part of retirement planning and investing involves making calculations to see how likely--and how quickly--your money is to grow over time.
 Compound interest is an amazing thing, and the Rule of 72 is a simple way to quickly estimate how long it will take your investment to double in size, assuming you reinvest any dividends.
+It's a helpful way to put the time value of money into perspective as you map your retirement and investing strategies.

 How to Use the Rule of 72